Mars Pathfinder: Entry, descent and landing

 Once the lander was 355 m above the ground, airbags were inflated in less than a second using three gas generators.
 The airbags were made of four inter-connected multi-layer vectran bags that surrounded the tetrahedron lander.
 They were designed and tested to accommodate grazing angle impacts as high as 28 m/s.
 However, as the airbags were designed for no more than about 15 m/s vertical impacts, three solid retrorockets were mounted above the lander in the backshell.
 These were fired at 98 m above the ground.
 The lander's on-board computer estimated the best time to fire the rockets and cut the bridle so that the lander velocity would be reduced to about zero between 15 and 25 m above the ground.
 After 2.3 seconds, while the rockets were still firing, the lander cut the bridle loose about 21.5 m above the ground and fell to the ground.

 The rockets flew up and away with the backshell and parachute (they have since been sighted by orbital images).
 The lander impacted at 14 m/s and limited the impact to only 18 G of deceleration.
 The first bounce was 15.7 m high and the lander continued bouncing for at least 15 additional bounces (accelerometer data recording did not continue through all of the bounces).

-The entire entry, descent and landing process was completed in four minutes.

 Once the lander stopped rolling, the airbags deflated and retracted toward the lander using four winches mounted on the lander "petals".
 Designed to right itself from any initial orientation, the lander happened to roll right side up onto its base petal.
 Eighty-seven minutes after landing, the petals were deployed with Sojourner rover and the solar panels attached on the inside.

+First day on Mars

 The lander arrived at night at 2:56:55 Mars local solar time (16:56:55 UTC) on July 4, 1997.
 The lander had to wait until sunrise to send its first digital signals and images to Earth.
 The landing site was located at 19.30° north latitude and 33.52° west longitude in Ares Vallis, only 19 km southwest of the center of the 200 km wide landing site ellipse.
 During Sol 1, the first Martian solar day the lander spent on the planet, the lander took pictures and made some meteorological measurements.
 Once the data was received, the engineers realized that one of the airbags had not fully deflated and could be a problem for the forthcoming traverse of Sojourners descent ramp.
 To solve the problem, they sent commands to the lander to raise one of its petals and perform additional retraction to flatten the airbag.
 The procedure was a success and on Sol 2, Sojourner was released, stood up and backed down one of two ramps.